 Day 3: Drive from PE to Plettenberg Bay, stopping to see the beautiful Storms River Bridge, and spend the day wandering around Plett, lounging on the beach, and eating seafood

-- Go slow and enjoy what is sure to be a highlight of the whole trip.
+Go slow and enjoy what is sure to be a highlight of your time in South Africa.